tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/MaskedAutoregressiveFlow.md

 `shift_and_log_scale_fn`, `masked_autoregressive_default_template`, achieves
 this property by zeroing out weights in its `masked_dense` layers.

-In TensorFlow Probability, "normalizing flows" are implemented as
+In TensorFlow Probability, 'normalizing flows' are implemented as
 <a href="../../tfp/bijectors/Bijector.md"><code>tfp.bijectors.Bijector</code></a>s.
-The `forward` "autoregression" is implemented
+The `forward` 'autoregression' is implemented
 using a `tf.while_loop` and a deep neural network (DNN) with masked weights such that the autoregressive property is automatically met in the `inverse`.